 Employees hired before 7/1/00, who are not covered by a collective bargaining agreement may continue to accrue sick leave or establish eligibility for sick leave accrual after that date.
 Such employees are grandfathered under a past practice that allowed sick leave accrual for employees in PERS-eligible positions.
 Non-bargaining unit employees hired after 6/30/00 may be eligible to accrue sick leave under Oregon's Sick Time Law effective January 1st, 2016.
 Eligible employees will accrue one (1) hour of sick leave for every thirty (30) hours worked, up to a maximum of 40 hours per calendar year.

 Unpaid leave is available to employees according to the terms of the appropriate collective bargaining agreement or management working conditions document for that group or as provided by state law.

 Approval for Short-term Leaves

 Requests for short-term leaves (nine consecutive days or less) should be reviewed and acted upon by the department administrator according to the guidelines provided in the appropriate collective bargaining agreement or law.
 Human Resources staff are available to answer questions.

 Approval for Long-term Leaves

 All leaves (except vacation and faculty and management professional development leaves) in excess of 10 consecutive working days are considered to be long-term leaves and require both department administrator and Human Resources review and approval.
-A Request for Leave of Absence Form is available in Human Resources for this purpose and should be routed by the department administrator as indicated on the form.
+A Request for Leave of Absence Form is available on the Human Resources Forms Library page for this purpose and should be routed by the department administrator as indicated on the form.

 Approval for Medical Leaves